cloudziq/cloudziq/README.md

-RE morons, get outta here
+RE morons, get outta here.
 All others are welcome ^.^